Chargebackhit API Reference

 string

-This field contains a six-digit Bank Identification Number (BIN) issued by the merchant's bank or processor.
+Six-digit Bank Identification Number (BIN) issued by the merchant's bank or processor.

 psp_name